The Winners and Losers of President Trump’s Meeting With Kim Jong-un

-Just before setting off for his summit with Kim Jong-un in Singapore, President Trump claimed he’d know wether the meeting was a success almost immediately.
-“I think within the first minute, I’ll know,” Trump said, explaining that it would be “just, my touch, my feel — That’s what I do.”
+Just before setting off for his summit with Kim Jong-un in Singapore, President Trump claimed he’d know whether the meeting was a success almost immediately.
+“I think within the first minute, I’ll know,” Trump said, explaining that it would be “just, my touch, my feel — that’s what I do.”

-This did not inspired much confidence, particularly in light of previous suggestions that Trump wasn’t studying for his sit-down with Kim.
+This did not inspire much confidence, particularly in light of previous suggestions that Trump wasn’t studying for his sit-down with Kim.
 It turns out Trump was right, in a way.
-The summit was so light on substance that it probably didn’t require detailed knowledge of North Korea’s nuclear weapons program, and the key outcomes were apparent by the time the two leaders completed their first one-on-one conversation.
+The summit was so light on substance that it probably didn’t require detailed knowledge of North Korea’s nuclear-weapons program, and the key outcomes were apparent by the time the two leaders completed their first one-on-one conversation.
 Here’s an early look at who benefitted from the meeting, and who’s worse off.

 Winners